-The assigned a2 Liquid Resources score (also in line with the initial score) reflects the bank's sound liquidity management and liquid assets, which clearly exceed confidence-sensitive market funding resources.
-CHF7.4 billion of cash as of the end of June 2018 (down from CHF8.0 billion as of year-end 2017), CHF3.7 billion of mostly repo-eligible financial investments and CHF1.7 billion of interbank assets mitigate potential funding risks.
+The assigned a2 Liquid Resources score (one notch below the initial score) reflects the bank's sound liquidity management and liquid assets, which clearly exceed confidence-sensitive market funding resources.

+CHF8.2 billion of cash as of year-end 2018 (up from CHF8.0 billion as of year-end 2017), CHF3.7 billion of mostly repo-eligible financial investments and CHF1.9 billion of interbank assets mitigate potential funding risks.
+The bank's liquid assets of 30% of tangible banking assets still significantly exceed its market funding dependence of 21% of tangible banking assets.